 In order to proceed with applying to be a registered trainee of the College, applicants must be able to answer “YES” to all of the following questions:

-Any qualifications or previous experience entered into the registration form must be supported by appropriate documentation.
-Applications cannot be processed without the relevant information;
+Any qualifications or previous experience entered into the registration form and listed on your CICM Structured CV must be supported by appropriate certified documentation.

 All applications to the training program MUST be accompanied by the contact details of three suitable referees.